noeperez/indires_navigation/pcl_filters/README.md

 ## General Parameters

-* *pointcloud_topic*: ROS topic where the point cloud to be filteres is being published.
+* *pointcloud_topic*: ROS topic where the point cloud to be filtered is being published.

 * *output_topic*: name of the ROS to topic where to publish the output point cloud filtered.